Sayyidina Abu ‘Ubaydah ‘Aamir ibn ‘Abdullah ibn al-Jarrah (r.a.)

 Due to the dismissal of Sayyidina Khalid (r.a.) from the army and a famine and plague the next year, the Muslim armies were kept from invading Anatolia.
 The expedition to Anatolia and Armenia marked the end of the military career of Sayyidina Khalid (r.a.).
 Later that year, Arabia fell into a severe drought, and large sums of people began to perish from hunger and epidemic diseases alike, both resulting from the drought and its complications.
 People numbering in the hundreds of thousands, from throughout Arabia, gathered at Madina as food was being rationed.
 Soon, Madina’s food reserves declined to alarming levels; by this time.
 Sayyidina ‘Umar (r.a.) wrote to the governors of his provinces requesting any relevant aid they might assist with.
 One such letter was rushed to Sayyidina Abu ‘Ubaydah (r.a.), who responded promptly, “I am sending you the caravans whose one end will be here at Syria and the other will be at Madina.”

 Sayyidina Abu ‘Ubaydah’s (r.a.) caravans of food supplies were the first to reach Medina, with 4,000 camels arriving full of food.
-To handle the overwhelming amount, Sayyidina ‘Umar (r.a.) appointed Sayyidina Abu ‘Ubaydah (r.a.) to distribute this among the thousands of people living in the outskirts of Madina.
+To handle the overwhelming amount, Sayyidina ‘Umar (r.a.) appointed Sayyidina Abu ‘Ubaydah (r.a.) to distribute this amongst the thousands of people living in the outskirts of Madina.
 Following Sayyidina Abu ‘Ubaydah's (r.a.) generous aid and efforts, Sayyidina ‘Umar (r.a.) provided 4,000 dananir as a modest stipend or token of appreciation which, he refused on the grounds that the deed was done for the Sake of Allah (s.w.t.).

 Nine months had passed since the drought and a new problem had started brewing.
 The plague broke out in Syria and western Iraq; it was most severe in Syria.
 When the news of plague broke, Sayyidina ‘Umar (r.a.) had been on his way for a tour of Syria but, he returned from the Syrian border as advised by his companions.
 Sayyidina Abu ‘Ubaydah (r.a.) met him there and said, “O ‘Umar, do you run from the Allah's Will?”